Identity Provisions in Agreements: Medicine That Cures or Kills?

 Three years on: Identity provisions between necessity and peril

 Three years on, identity provisions remain a source of friction and a key resource for those still opposing the agreement.
 In Greece, the conservative New Democracy government tries to walk on a tightrope: it has accepted the agreement as a de jure international obligation and a de facto political reality.
 It even tries to cautiously rely on the agreement to strengthen relations with North Macedonia.
-At the same time, it maintains a low key opposition to the identity provisions, reminding on every occasion its own rejection of the agreement when in opposition.
+At the same time, it maintains a low-key opposition to the identity provisions, reminding on every occasion of its own rejection of the agreement when in opposition.
 But it is clear that this is a token reminder that is necessary for not alienating its own voters.
-At the same time though, even those government officials who accept the benefits of the agreement, do not feel very comfortable to make full use of the identity provisions.
+At the same time though, even those government officials who accept the benefits of the agreement, do not feel very comfortable making full use of the identity provisions.
 Some also still find the use of the new name hard to digest.
 And then there are the more hard-liners in the party, the forces that pressure the government to break the policy of good relations with North Macedonia.
-For them identity provisions are a constant reservoir of discontent.
-The identity provisions and the agreement in general are also rallying point for those conservative forces to the right of Greece’s PM Mitsotakis in their effort to re-shape the discourse and political practice in a more nationalist fashion.
+For them, identity provisions are a constant reservoir of discontent.
+The identity provisions and the agreement, in general, are also a rallying point for those conservative forces to the right of Greece’s PM Mitsotakis in their effort to re-shape the discourse and political practice in a more nationalist fashion.